 Modified Cormack – Lehane Grading System

-Multiple modifications were made to CL grading system to overcome its drawbacks.
-Yentis et al, Wilson et al, Takahata et al all has come up with their own modifications for CL Scoring.
+Multiple modifications were made to the CL grading system to overcome its drawbacks.
+Yentis et al, Wilson et al, Takahata et al all have come up with their own modifications for CL Scoring.
 Among them, the modification by Yentis et al, in 1998 is mostly accepted.
-This include partial views of Grade 2, namely Grade 2a and 2b.
+This includes partial views of Grade 2, namely Grade 2a and 2b.